DanielCohenn/python-college/README.md

 libraries used: random

 ## Third project: "ploting_data_from_xl"
-With this project were working with an xl file contains data in 5 different columns, we spliting this data two arrays containing one column of data each. we plot as a scatter graph our values of 'X' and 'Y' when each couple of (X, Y) gets a corresponding value of 'L' that value dictates the color of each dot on the scatter graph.
+With this project we are working with an xl file contains data in 5 different columns, we are spliting this data into 5 different arrays containing one column of data each.
+We plot as a scatter graph our values of 'X' and 'Y' when each couple of (X, Y) gets a corresponding value of 'L' that value dictates the color of each dot on the scatter graph.

 libraries used: numpy, matplotlib.pyplot, pandas